maiwen-ch/2025_Data_Analysis_Topic_01_Biomedical_Image_Analysis/README.md

 Manual analysis of the image data is tedious, time-consuming, and subjective.
 Thus, computer-based image analysis is needed, which enables fast, reproducible, and accurate automated analysis of the data.

 To extract information from the image data, methods for different image analysis tasks are required.
 Typical tasks are image preprocessing, feature extraction, segmentation, object recognition, tracking, and image registration.
 The projects within the topic "Biomedical Image Analysis" comprise different image analysis tasks using different methods and image modalities.
-The image analysis methods will be implemented in Python using existing libraries (e.g., NumPy, Scikit-learn).
+The image analysis methods will be implemented in Python using existing libraries (e.g., NumPy, scikit-learn).

 ## Objective

 ### Human Face and Handwritten Digit Recognition

-The objective of projects 1 and 2 is to implement and evaluate classification methods for human face and handwritten digit recognition using K-nearest neighbors.
+The objective of Projects 1 and 2 is to implement and evaluate classification methods for human face and handwritten digit recognition using K-nearest neighbors.
 First, statistical measures for performing data normalization should be computed.
 Second, data dimension reduction should be performed by principal component analysis (PCA) and the results should be visualized.
 Third, the dataset should be split into training and test datasets in order to perform human face or handwritten digit recognition.

 - **Project 1:** Implementation and evaluation of K-nearest neighbors (KNN) algorithm for human face recognition.
 - **Project 2:** Implementation and evaluation of K-nearest neighbors (KNN) algorithm for handwritten digit recognition.

+> [!IMPORTANT]
-The key steps of the projects (e.g., determination of the K-nearest neighbors) must be implemented by the students.
+> The key steps of the projects (e.g., determination of the K-nearest neighbors) must be implemented by the students.
 Pre-implemented functions may only be used for verification of the results!

 ### Cell Nuclei Segmentation

-The objective of projects 3 and 4 is to implement and evaluate methods for segmentation of cell nuclei (Otsu thresholding or clustering method).
+The objective of Projects 3 and 4 is to implement and evaluate methods for segmentation of cell nuclei (Otsu thresholding or clustering method).
 First, the image segmentation method should be implemented.
 Second, a popular evaluation measure known as "Dice score" should be implemented and tested using synthetically generated images.
 The methods should be applied to cell nuclei images and the average Dice score should be computed.
 For Otsu thresholding, the implemented segmentation method should be extended by local thresholding using a sliding window scheme.
 For the clustering method, the colored images should be converted to different color models and the segmentation results should be compared to the RGB color representation model.

 - **Project 3:** Implementation and evaluation of Otsu thresholding.
 - **Project 4:** Implementation and evaluation of clustering method.

+> [!IMPORTANT]
-The key steps of the projects (e.g., Otsu's method, thresholding, Dice score) must be implemented by the students.
+> The key steps of the projects (e.g., Otsu's method, thresholding, Dice score) must be implemented by the students.
 Pre-implemented functions may only be used for verification of the results!

 ## Description of datasets

 ### Human Face and Handwritten Digit Recognition

 The Yale Face Database of human faces consists of 165 images from 15 subjects.
-Per subject exist 11 images with the following facial expressions or configurations: center-light, with glasses, happy, left-light, without glasses, normal, right-light, sad, sleepy, surprised, and wink.
+Per subject, there are 11 images with the following facial expressions or configurations: center-light, with glasses, happy, left-light, without glasses, normal, right-light, sad, sleepy, surprised, and wink.
 The images are grayscale images normalized by size (320×243 pixels) and stored as GIF files.

 The datset for digit recognition is from the MNIST database (Modified National Institute of Standards and Technology database) of handwritten digits consisting of a training set (60.000 images) and a test set (10.000 images).
 The images are size-normalized (28×28 pixels) and centered, and the labels are stored in CSV files (comma-separated values).
 Each line of these files represents an image.
 The first column represents the label (the digit depicted in the image).